 We have the following position available:

-To further broaden the expertise of the PhD candidate and support the project, two secondments (stays in collaborating laboratories within the network) of 2 months will be an integral part of the PhD project, for instance to strengthen the training in computational biology, and to develop in vivo models of primary patient samples from the IDH studies).
+To broaden the expertise of the PhD candidate and support the project, two secondments (stays in collaborating laboratories within the network) of 3 months will be offered as an integral part of the PhD project.
+The envisioned secondments for this position are at GenomeScan B.V. to gain in depth expertise in NGS analysis (Leiden, The Netherlands), and at INSERM to perform functional CRISPR screening (Paris, France).

 Applicants can be of any nationality and must fulfil the following conditions:

-• Not have resided or carried out their main activity (work, studies, etc.) in France for more than 12 months in the 3 years immediately prior to their recruitment.
+• Not have resided or carried out their main activity (work, studies, etc.) in Germany for more than 12 months in the 3 years immediately prior to their recruitment.

 • Be in the first 4 years (full-time equivalent research experience) of their research careers and not have been awarded a doctoral degree at the date of recruitment.

 • Have a master’s degree relevant to the chosen position or an equivalent qualification that would entitle them to embark on a doctorate by the time they are recruited.
-Applications are welcome from candidates who are currently finishing their master studies (state the expected defense date in the application).
+Applications are welcome from candidates who will finish their master studies by 1 July 2023, at the latest (Please state the expected defence date in the application).

 • Have a high level of proficiency in written and spoken English.

-Successful candidates will have a strong interest in single-cell technologies or translational cancer research.
-Applicants with solid background in molecular biology and/or computational biology will be given priority. .
+Successful candidates will have a very strong research drive and the motivation to take on an ambitious project, as well as a keen interest in tissue engineering and/or translational research.
+Applicants with solid background in computational biology will be given priority.

-Having an interest on outreach activities and public engagement will be considered a plus.
+Having a demonstrated interest on outreach activities and public engagement will be considered a plus.

 Eligible applications will be ranked on the basis of CVs and merits by a selection committee.
 The 3 top candidates for the position will be invited for a virtual interview where the final candidate will be selected.